maeddes/hft-24-winter/README.md

 ---

 ### **Student/Review Questions**

-1. What are the main differences between Docker’s bridge and host network modes?
-2. How does a named volume differ from a bind mount, and when should each be used?
 3. In a `docker-compose.yml` file, how do you define a custom network and attach services to it?
 4. What is the purpose of Docker’s internal DNS service, and how does it enhance container communication?
 5. How can you persist data for a containerized database across container restarts?